zyxw59/conlang_fmt/README.md

   In subsequent rows, blank cells should be included where they would be covered by an earlier multi-row cell.
   Including any text or parameters in these cells will trigger a warning.
-- `class`: The CSS classes to apply to this cell.
-  Styling individual cells this way should be done sparingly.

 #### Glosses

-Glosses are denoted by a block starting with `:gloss:`, optionally followed by parameters, and a title for the gloss.
+The directive can optionally be followed by a title for the gloss.
 Glosses are automatically numbered.
 New lines of the gloss are denoted by starting a line with `::`.
 A gloss line consists of a series of space-separated words.